 - coordinating inspections and plans reviews, and

-- issuing the business license and creating the utility account.
+- issuing the business license and setting up utility services.

-Our goal is to eliminate costly mistakes by letting you know up front what you need to do to get an approved Certificate of Occupancy or Zoning and Building Compliance Permit by performing a "feasibility" inspection.
-We check your location for safety issues and determine if any major upgrades will be required.
-For example, adding another handicap accessible restroom.
-This allows you to determine all costs up front and decide if the location is "feasible" for you.
+Our goal is to eliminate costly mistakes by letting you know up front what you need to do to get an approval to occupy your location and conduct business.
+We check your location for safety issues and determine if any major upgrades will be required (for example, adding another handicap accessible restroom).
+This allows you to determine all costs up front and to decide if the location is feasible for you.

-Inspections will scheduled depending on the business type and if it is classified as a low-impact or high-impact business.
+After the review, staff will contact you to advise of any inspections that may be required.
+Inspections will be scheduled depending on the business type and if it is classified as a low-impact or high-impact business.

 A low-impact business is: